Close Menu

 To avoid data breaches and the ensuing customer notifications required by data privacy laws,

-companies use different methods to erase the data on retired drives before they leave the premises and
+Companies use different methods to erase the data on retired drives before they leave the premises and

 potentially fall into the wrong hands.
 Current retirement practices that are designed to make data unreadable rely on significant human involvement in the process, and are thus subject to both technical and